tsudalab/PepGAN/README.md

   python classifiertrain.py
   ```

   Then link to the trained model should be added into the `../PepGAN/models/Pepgan/PepganReward.py` file.
-Afterwards when running PepGAN link to the positive dataset which will be used for minimax game also should be provided
+Afterwards when running PepGAN link to the positive dataset which will be used for discriminator training also should be provided

   ```
   python main.py -g pepgan -t real -d <positive dataset location>